Difference Between JIRA vs Bugzilla

 What is Bugzilla?

-Bugzilla is a Web-based general-purpose bug tracker also testing tool formerly developed and used by the Mozilla project and licensed following the Mozilla Public License.
+Bugzilla was licensed following the Mozilla Public License.
 Published as open-source software by Netscape Communications in 1998, it has been adopted by a variety of companies for use as a bug tracking system for both free and open-source software and established projects and products.
 Bugzilla is used, with others, by the Mozilla Foundation, Web Kit, Linux kernel, FreeBSD, GNOME, KDE, Apache, Red Hat, Eclipse and LibreOffice.
 It is further self-hosting.
-WONT FIX is used as a label on issues in Bugzilla and different systems.
+Won’t FIX is used as a label on issues in Bugzilla and different systems.

 It means that a confirmed issue will not be addressed for one of the various potential reasons including fixing would be too expensive, difficult or risky.
-By design, Bugzilla is programmed to return the string “Zarro Boogs found” rather of “0 bugs found” when an exploration for bugs returns no results.
-Bug tracking systems like Bugzilla easily specify how many known bugs are outstanding.
-The response “Zarro Boogs”, is meant as a buggy statement itself, indicating that even when no bugs have been recognized, software is still likely to hold bugs that have not yet been identified.
+The response “Zarro Boogs”, is meant as a buggy statement itself, indicating that even when no bugs have been recognized, the software is still likely to hold bugs that have not yet been identified.
 Bugzilla’s installation method is command line driven and works through a sequence of steps where system requirements and software capabilities are checked.

 Head To Head Comparison Between JIRA vs Bugzilla (Infographics)